Coherence and decoherence in generalized and noisy Shor's algorithm

 Denote $A_{a,k}=\sum_{b=0}^{m-1} \alpha_{a+br}\mathrm{e}^{-2\pi \mathrm{i}brk/Q}$.
-Then we have $P(k)=\frac{1}{Q}\sum_{a=0}^{r-1} \left|A_{a,k}\right|^2.$\\ {\bf Remark 1} When $k = s \cdot\frac{Q}{r}$ $=sm$, $s=\{0,1,\cdots, r-1\}$, we have $|\mathrm{e}^{-2\pi \mathrm{i}brk/Q}| = |\mathrm{e}^{-2\pi \mathrm{i}bs}| = 1$, and the formula simplifies to
+Then we have $P(k)=\frac{1}{Q}\sum_{a=0}^{r-1} \left|A_{a,k}\right|^2.$\\ {\bf Remark 1} When $k = s \cdot\frac{Q}{r}$ $=sm$, $s=\{0,1,\cdots, r-1\}$, we have $\mathrm{e}^{-2\pi \mathrm{i}brk/Q} = \mathrm{e}^{-2\pi \mathrm{i}bs} = 1$, and the formula simplifies to

-Building upon the theoretical framework established above, we now proceed to investigate the coherence and decoherence in generalized Shor's algorithm when the register $A$ is initialized in an arbitrary pure state. \\ {\bf Theorem 1} For the generalized Shor's algorithm with the register $A$ initialized in any arbitrary pure state, the coherence of state $|\phi_{3}\rangle$ with respect to the von Neumann measurement $\Pi$ in the computational basis is quantified by
+We now proceed to investigate the coherence and decoherence in generalized Shor's algorithm when the register $A$ is initialized in an arbitrary pure state. \\ {\bf Theorem 1} For the generalized Shor's algorithm with the register $A$ initialized in an arbitrary pure state, the coherence of state $|\phi_{3}\rangle$ with respect to the von Neumann measurement $\Pi$ in the computational basis is quantified by

 where $\Pi(\cdot)=\sum_{i} K_{i}(\cdot) K_{i}^{\dagger}$, $K_{i}=|i\rangle \langle i|_{AB}$, $\rho'_{3}$ represents the density operator of $|\phi_{3}\rangle$ and $A_{a,k}=\sum_{b=0}^{m-1} \alpha_{a+br}\mathrm{e}^{-2\pi \mathrm{i}brk/Q}$, and the decoherence of the initial state $\rho'_{1}$ induced by the unitary transformation $\mathcal{S}$ is characterized by